Sylius/Sylius/UPGRADE-1.13.md

 1. Class `Sylius\Component\Promotion\Checker\Rule\ItemTotalRuleChecker` has been deprecated.
    Use `Sylius\Component\Core\Promotion\Checker\Rule\ItemTotalRuleChecker` instead.

-1. Using `parentId` query parameter to generate slug in `Sylius\Bundle\TaxonomyBundle\Controller\TaxonSlugController` has been deprecated.
-   Use the `parentCode` query parameter instead.

 1. The `Sylius\Bundle\CoreBundle\CatalogPromotion\Command\RemoveInactiveCatalogPromotion` command and its handler `Sylius\Bundle\CoreBundle\CatalogPromotion\CommandHandler\RemoveInactiveCatalogPromotionHandler` have been deprecated.